CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/NetworkElement.md

 `func (o *NetworkElement) UnsetCdpNeighbor()`

 UnsetCdpNeighbor ensures that no value is present for CdpNeighbor, not even an explicit nil
+### GetChassisController

+`func (o *NetworkElement) GetChassisController() EquipmentChassisControllerRelationship`

+GetChassisController returns the ChassisController field if non-nil, zero value otherwise.

+### GetChassisControllerOk

+`func (o *NetworkElement) GetChassisControllerOk() (*EquipmentChassisControllerRelationship, bool)`

+GetChassisControllerOk returns a tuple with the ChassisController field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetChassisController

+`func (o *NetworkElement) SetChassisController(v EquipmentChassisControllerRelationship)`

+SetChassisController sets ChassisController field to given value.

+### HasChassisController

+`func (o *NetworkElement) HasChassisController() bool`

+HasChassisController returns a boolean if a field has been set.

+### SetChassisControllerNil

+`func (o *NetworkElement) SetChassisControllerNil(b bool)`

+ SetChassisControllerNil sets the value for ChassisController to be an explicit nil

+### UnsetChassisController
+`func (o *NetworkElement) UnsetChassisController()`

+UnsetChassisController ensures that no value is present for ChassisController, not even an explicit nil
 ### GetConsole

 `func (o *NetworkElement) GetConsole() []ConsoleConsoleConfigRelationship`